indimail/indimail-virtualdomains/.github/README-indimail.md

 Here's the data flow in the indimail-mta suite:

 ```
- qmail-smtpd ----> qmail-queue or qmail-multi ---> qmail-todo
+ qmail-smtpd ----> qmail-queue or qmail-multi ---> todo-proc
                /                                  /   \
 qmail-inject _/                                  /     \___ qmail-clean
                               __________________/